Position title: Ph.D. Student; Project Assistant

 M.A. École Pratique des Hautes Études, 2020

 Starting from August 2020, he is working with Prof. Nick Cahill as a Project Assistant on the publications and materials of Sardis Expedition.
-Ehsan is also a member of the Emory University – Getty Foundation Seminar on Connecting Art Histories: Beyond the Northern Aegean, a member of the University of Chicago’s excavation team at Isthmia in Greece, and a former member of the French-Iranian mission of Pasargadae in Iran, following archaeological missions throughout the Mediterranean from Rome, Delos, Oncehstos and Caričin Grad (Serbia) to several sites in France (Mandeure, Arles, Argentomagus, etc.).
+Ehsan is also a research associate of Université Bordeaux–Montaigne and affiliated with the Getty Foundation’s Seminar on Connecting Art Histories–Beyond the Northern Aegean.
+In the field, he works with the Harvard–Cornell excavation team at Sardis, the Chicago excavation team at Isthmia in Greece, and recently the French-Turkish mission at Labraunda.
+Ehsan is also a former member of the French-Iranian mission of Pasargadae in Iran, following archaeological missions throughout the Mediterranean from Rome, Thasos, Delos, Oncehstos and Caričin Grad (Serbia) to several sites in France (Mandeure, Arles, Argentomagus, etc.).

 2021 Douglas Schewe Award for Best Graduate Student Paper